 The CPSGT Candidate Handbook describes the important aspects of the certification process.
 It is designed to assist candidates in preparation for the examination and their roles as certified polysomnographic technicians.
 The handbook contains an overview of the examination, eligibility policies, rules for taking the examination, information about the application, suggested study resources and pertinent facts concerning administrative policies governing the examination and credential.
 Sample questions are provided to familiarize candidates with the types of questions appearing on the multiple-choice examination.

-Candidate inquiries are handled through the BRPT Executive Office located in the Eastern Standard Time (EST) zone in McLean, Virginia, USA.
+Candidate inquiries are handled through the BRPT Executive Office located in the Eastern Standard Time (EST) zone in Washington, DC, USA.
 The Executive Office is the main point of contact for candidates regarding the exam, testing procedures, and general BRPT questions or issues.
 Candidates should refer to the BRPT website for information and Frequently Asked Questions addressing common issues before contacting BRPT for assistance.
 The Contact Us can be found on the BRPT website.
 The best way to contact BRPT is via email at [email protected].
 Candidates should expect a response to email within 2 business days.

 BRPT Executive Office